Use These 5 Top of Funnel Marketing Strategies To Generate More Leads

 Without enough leads, it is all but impossible to reach your sales goals.
 The first step to getting more leads is to boost awareness through top-of-the-funnel campaigns.

-The marketing funnel is a way to think about a person’s journey from being unaware of your company to making a purchase.
-In B2B lead generation, marketers typically define the following stages.
+The marketing funnel is a way to think about a person’s journey from being unaware of your company to make a purchase.
+In B2B lead generation, marketers typically define the following stages:

 - Top of Funnel: Website Visitors

 - Middle of Funnel: Marketing Qualified Leads (i.e., MQLs) and Sales Qualified Leads (SQLs)

 There are usually many people at the top of the funnel and fewer people at the bottom of the funnel.
 You can see this in your practice.
 You probably engage in top-of-funnel activities (e.g., browsing an online store or window shopping in person) more often than you make a purchase.